GoogleCloudPlatform/cluster-toolkit/docs/tutorials/intel-select/intel-select.md

 ## Run a Job on the Cluster

+Although the blueprint has been successfully deployed, the startup scripts that install Intel Parallel Studio take time to complete.
+Typically, this can be around 8 minutes on the controller and 2-3 minutes on the login and compute nodes.

+If you SSH into the login node following the instructions below, you should logout and give more time for the startup script to complete.

+> _`Slurm is currently being configured in the background`_

-Once the blueprint has successfully been deployed, take the following steps to run a job:
+Once the startup script has completed and Slurm reports readiness, take the following steps to run a job:

 1. Open the following URL in a new tab.
 This will take you to `Compute Engine` > `VM instances` in the Google Cloud Console: